SystemsApproach/book/applications/traditional.rst

 code, etc. They also frequently include URLs that point to other files that may be located on other machines, which is the core of the “hypertext” part of HTTP and HTML.
 A web browser has some way in which you can recognize URLs (often by highlighting or underlining some text) and then you can ask the browser to open them.
-These embedded URLs are called *hypertext links*.
-When you ask your web browser to open one of these embedded URLs (e.g., by pointing and clicking on it with a mouse), it will open a new connection and retrieve and display a new file.
-This is called *following a link*.
+These embedded URLs are an example of *hypertext links*.
+When you ask your web browser to open one of these embedded URLs (e.g., by pointing and clicking on it with a mouse), it will retrieve and display the named file.
 It thus becomes very easy to hop from one machine to another around the network, following links to all sorts of information.
 Once you have a means to embed a link in a document and allow a user to follow that link to get another document, you have the basis of a hypertext system.

-When you ask your browser to view a page, your browser (the client) fetches the page from the server using HTTP running over TCP.
+When you ask your browser to view a page, your browser (the client) fetches the page from the server using HTTP, which traditionally runs over TCP.
 Like SMTP, HTTP is a text-oriented protocol.
 At its core, HTTP is a request/response protocol, where every message has the general form